AdrianGrochowski/medusajs-railway/INPOST_ADMIN_SETUP.md

    - **InPost Locker** ← Should now work!
    - **InPost Courier**

+**⚠️ IMPORTANT - InPost Locker Workflow:**

+1. **First**: Search and select a locker (use the search form)
+2. **Then**: Select "InPost Locker" shipping method
+3. **If you select InPost Locker without choosing a locker first**, you'll see an error message

+**Correct Order:**

+1. Select "InPost Locker" → Locker selector appears
+2. Search for lockers by city/postal code or GPS
+3. Choose a locker from the list
+4. Continue to payment

 ## 🔧 **Troubleshooting Admin Issues**

 ### **Issue: InPost Provider Not Available**